 Konkol is originally from Amherst Junction, WI, is a graduate of Amherst High School, and completed a Bachelor of Science (B.S.) degree in Criminal Justice from Viterbo University (La Crosse, WI).
 He earned a Master of Divinity (M.Div.) from Luther Seminary (St. Paul, MN), and a Master of Theology (M.Th.) and Doctor of Philosphy (Ph.D.) in the School of Religion, Philosophy, and Classics at the University of KwaZulu-Natal (South Africa).
 Konkol is an ordained minister of the Evangelical Lutheran Church in America (ELCA).

 Konkol interned (2003-2004) and later served a parish with the Evangelical Lutheran Church in Guyana (2005-2007).
 He also lectured at the Lutheran Lay Academy, hosted international mission groups for the Lutheran Camp & Retreat Centre, advised the National Youth Commission, and co-hosted the nationally televised broadcast, “Word for the World”.
 He served on a variety of community organizing committees, many of which focused on ecumenical and interfaith cooperation, poverty, children and youth development, and ecological sustainability.

 Prior to his call at Gustavus Adolphus College, Konkol served as Co-Pastor of Lake Edge Lutheran Church (Madison, WI), with primary responsibilities surrounding congregational leadership, multicultural engagement, team ministry, and public advocacy.
 He also served as a guest lecturer for the Viterbo University Masters of Arts program in Servant Leadership and the Edgewood College (Madison, WI) Department of Religious Studies.

 Konkol contributes as a featured writer for the Huffington Post and Sojourners, and has published articles for Patheos, Living Lutheran, The Lutheran, Journal of Lutheran Ethics, Capitol Times, Wisconsin State Journal, Mankato Free Press, Milwaukee Journal Sentinel, The Star Tribune, and numerous others.
 He recently published chapters for Living on the Edge: Essays in Honour of Steve de Gruchy, Activist and Theologian (Cluster Publications) and 101 Testimonies of Hope (Testimonies of Hope Publications).
-His first book is expected to be released with Fortress Press in 2017.
+His book on mission, accompaniment, and dehumanization is expected to be released with Fortress Press in 2017.

 Konkol and his wife Kristen were married in 2006, they have a son, Khaya, and a daughter, Tobi.